Jufg/Chat-App-ETH/docs/application-docs/README.md

 Cryptocurrencies now have a global market capitalisation of 1.97 trillion US dollars [[3]](#Bibliography-1).
 This includes not only Bitcoin, but also more than 4,500 other cryptocurrencies that have specialised in other use cases (cf.
-[chap.
-2.1.1](#211-Development-of-cryptocurrencies)).
+[chapter 2.1.1](#211-Development-of-cryptocurrencies)).
 But which potential do cryptocurrencies have in our networked world and how are they already being used?

 Cryptocurrencies use cryptography, decentralised networks and blockchain technology to offer an independent, global,